auroreloisy/otto-benchmark/README.md

 ## Downloading policies

-The policies computed using DRL, Sarsop and Perseus can be downloaded [here](ADDURL)  TODO!!!
+The policies computed using DRL, Sarsop and Perseus can be downloaded [here](https://doi.org/10.5281/zenodo.7586357).

 Decompress the file and place the `zoo` folder at the root of OTTO-benchmark (at the same level as `isotropic`, `windy`, and `converter-pbvi-to-otto` folders).